momostarsky/imebra_git/docs/quick_tour.rst

 Imebra can read 2 kinds of files:

-- DICOM files
+- DICOM files (via the Imebra DICOM codec)
-- Jpeg files
+- Jpeg files (via the Imebra Jpeg codec)

-In order to do this, Imebra supplies a DICOM codec and a JPEG codec.
+When parsing a DICOM or a Jpeg file both the DICOM and the Jpeg codes generate an in-memory DICOM structure represented by the :cpp:class:`imebra::DataSet` class
-Both the codes store the parsed content into a DICOM structure represented by the :cpp:class:`imebra::DataSet` class (yes, also the Jpeg codec produces a DICOM structure containing an embedded JPEG file).
+(yes, also the Jpeg codec produces a DICOM structure containing an embedded JPEG file).

 Imebra chooses the correct codec automatically according to the stream's content.

-In order to create an :cpp:class:`imebra::DataSet` from a stream you use the class :cpp:class:`imebra::CodecFactory`.
+To create an :cpp:class:`imebra::DataSet` from a stream use the class :cpp:class:`imebra::CodecFactory`.

 In C++: